ffilipponi/LandslidesRapidMapping/README.md

 # Landslides detector
-### Command line tool to perform landslides mapping from remote sensing optical multispectral imagery
+### Command line tool to perform landslides rapid mapping from remote sensing optical multispectral imagery using a hybrid pixel-based and object-based image analysis approach

 The tool can be easily used through a docker container by building a dedicated image from the Dockerfile, that contains all the required free libraries and software dependencies.